2022 Chornobaivka attacks: Spring attacks (27 March–29 May)

-Resumption on summer (1 July–26 August)
+Resumption in summer (1 July–26 August)

 On 1 July, the Ukrainian forces struck the Russians at Chornobaivka for the twenty-third time, destroying one of their ammunition depots.
 On 3 July, the Operational Command South reported that Ukrainian forces had destroyed another Russian ammunition depot in Chornobaivka.
 A spokesman for the head of the Odesa Oblast Military Administration, Serhii Bratchuk, also mentioned the event.
 On 7 July, Arestovych reported that at 14:23, Ukraine destroyed another Russian ammunition depot at Chornobaivka, which stayed on fire and with its stored weapons still detonating for over an hour after the attack.
 This was the twenty-fifth such incident, which he celebrated.
 On 9 July, a new Ukrainian attack on Chornobaivka produced heavy losses to Russia after striking several Russian command posts.
 According to Arestovych, twelve Russian senior officers, more precisely colonels and generals, died as a result.
 Another ammunition depot and several dozen pieces of military equipment were also annihilated.
 On 13 July, another Russian ammunition depot was struck by Ukraine at Chornobaivka, as the Operational Command South communicated.

 On 21 July, Bratchuk informed that another Russian ammunition depot was destroyed in Chornobaivka.
 The next day, he announced that a Russian military base had been destroyed in the locality.
 On 27 July, the Operational Command South confirmed the destruction of another Russian ammunition depot in Chornobaivka.
 On 28 July, another Russian ammunition depot was destroyed at Chornobaivka as Bratchuk reported.
 On 29 July, a Russian military base for the deployment of troops and military equipment was obliterated at Chornobaivka according to Arestovych.
 On 30 July, according to an unconfirmed report, a Russian military base in Chornobaivka was on fire; this information was later confirmed.
 On 2 August, the Operational Command South reported that Ukrainian missile and artillery units had hit a command post of the Russian 22nd Army Corps in Chornobaivka.
 On 3 August, Bratchuk said that another Russian military base was destroyed in Chornobaivka.
 On 5 August, Ukraine attacked two command posts of the 49th Combined Arms Army and the 76th Guards Air Assault Division in Chornobaivka.